redwoodjs/redwood/docs/docs/app-configuration-redwood-toml.md

   serverConfig = "./api/${DEPLOY_ENVIRONMENT}-server.config.js"
 ```

-### Register Custom Fastify Plug-ins and Routes
+### Register Custom Fastify Plug-ins

-You can also register Fastify plugins and additional routes for the API and Web sides in the `configureFastify` function.
+You can also register Fastify plugins for the API and Web sides in the `configureFastify` function.

 This function has access to the Fastify instance and options, such as the side (web or api) that is being configured and other settings like the `apiRootPath` of the functions endpoint.